The (Only) 3 Reasons You Should Have an Irrevocable Trust

 Estate tax exemptions have increased (or the value of your estate has fallen), and your estate is no longer estate taxable?
 Sorry, you can’t reclaim the asset.

 Want to receive more trust income, or want your trustee to sell your current house and upgrade to a larger one?
 Hope you’re on good terms with them: You are not the trustee, and he or she is the person who gets to decide what happens to trust property.

 And worst of all, there are very specific rules you must follow to qualify for the benefits of an irrevocable trust, and if your trust breaches too many of these rules you may end up with an irrevocable trust that locks up your money but does not provide you with any of the advantages of the trust.

 Lastly, just because you have an irrevocable trust does not mean you qualify for all three benefits of an irrevocable trust.
 Quite the opposite: A trust that protects you from estate taxes is usually not Medicaid-compliant, and was most likely not set up with a permissible trustee to allow the creditor protection an asset protection trust affords.
 So the real question is not whether or not you want an irrevocable trust, but which irrevocable trust would you want now knowing that it may not be the one you want in the future.

-The Bottom Line: Be Sure Before You Go This Route
+The Bottom Line: Be Sure Before You Go for an Irrevocable Trust

 About the Author